 The user is about to go through the process of filling in data over several steps and is in need of guidance.

 A collection of 54 User Interface design patterns, presented in a manner easily referenced and used as a brainstorming tool.Get your deck!

-Add a block of graphics describing the steps involved in submitting data to the system.
-The block should always appear on the same spot of the page.
-As the process progresses, the current step is highlighted, giving a clear indication to the user, how far the process has come and how far is left.
+Add a navigation block describing the steps involved in submitting data to the system.
+The block should always appear on the page.
+As the user progresses through the process, the navigation block is updated accordingly.
+The current step is highlighted, giving a clear indication to the user how far they have come and how much further there is to go.

-This pattern is similar of Wizards known from especially desktop applications, which lets the user make his choices step by step.
+This pattern is similar to the Wizard pattern most commonly found in desktop applications, which guide the user step by step.

 Tels the user how far he’s already come, and how long a process is still to take.
 Good feedback and feed forward at once, great success!
 Without it, its as if someone is pointing at you with a flashlight.
 You can see whats behind you, and you can see where the light is, but you can’t see behind that and between you and the light its hard to see too.